info442-spr22/d-team/testing-plan.md

 ## Defect Management

 If a defect is found during testing, the tester will notify the team via Discord.
-After reading the problem, the team and particularly the project manager will decide who to assign the issue to depending on our skills and time availability.
+After reading the problem, the team and particularly the project manager will decide who to assign the issue to depending on what the issue is and on our skills and time availability.